Andrewtomp/Software-Engineering/Sprint2.md

 - Designed and created visually appealing Login/Register backgrounds for when users first land on the site
 - Created Cypress Test for opening the ProductForm modal
 - Created React unit tests
+- Completed interviews with potential end-users to validate the need for a product like this

 ### Back end
 - Merged all Sprint 1 content to main branch